ElofssonLab/PRODRES/StefanoPascarelli/src/fastPSSM/readme.txt

-                --jackhmmer_iter <# of iterations>:     set the number of iterations for jackhmmer (default is 3) --jackhmmer_e-val <e-value>:            set the e-value threshold for jackhmmer --jackhmmer_bitscore <bitscore>:        set the bitscore threshold for jackhmmer (default is 25) [**] = compulsory parameter
+                --jackhmmer_iter <# of iterations>:     set the number of iterations for jackhmmer (default is 3) --jackhmmer_e-val <e-value>:            set the e-value threshold for jackhmmer --jackhmmer_bitscore <bitscore>:        set the bitscore threshold for jackhmmer (default is 25) --psiblast_iter <# of iterations>:      set the number of iterations for psiblast (default is 3) --psiblast_e-val <e-value>:             set the e-value threshold for psiblast (default is 0.1) --psiblast_outfmt <int_value>:          set the outformat for psiblast, refer to blast manual [**] = compulsory parameter

             example call:
+				python fastPSSM.py --input test/prova1.fa --output test/prova1/ --psiblast